gtronset/beets-filetote/CONTRIBUTING.md

 A Docker Compose configuration is available for running the plugin in a controlled environment.
 See the [`compose.yaml`](./compose.yaml) file for details.

+## Version Support Policy

+Version support follows these guidelines:

+- Only non-EOL Python versions are supported.
+- The minimum beets' version is currently `v2.4`.
+- Compatibility with older beets releases may be maintained with small shims when maintenance cost is low.
+Development and design decisions prioritize newer beets releases; older versions may be dropped when compatibility cost grows or when they no longer align with supported Python versions.